 Cynthiana is a tiny town located in the state of Ohio.
 With a population of 57 people and just one neighborhood, Cynthiana is the 816th largest community in Ohio.

-Cynthiana is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cynthiana, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Cynthiana’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cynthiana is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Cynthiana who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cynthiana is worth considering.